 All scars are permanent.
 Some can look like fine lines and some can be wider or thicker.
 It is important to embrace both possibilities.
 While bad scars are rare, I have found breast reduction surgery to be one of the most gratifying things for my patients.

 Come in for Your Breast Reduction Surgery Concerns

-The bottom line is – give it time.
+The bottom line is, give it time.
 Even if you follow all of my advice, it’s important to understand that scarring is a natural process of healing and it can take time to see improvements.
-If you have any questions, I would love to talk to with you more breast reductions surgery.
-Call my office at 301-656-6398 to schedule an appointment for a consultation.
+If you have any questions, I would love to talk to with you more – schedule an appointment for a free consultation.